How to make Word documents accessible

 If the URL is long or might be difficult for a person to remember or copy easily, you must use a URL shortening service.

-If you work for the council, we have our own URL shorting service for our website.
-To discuss creating a short URL to use in your document, contact the Communications team (internal link).
+If you work for the council, we have our own URL shortening service.
+To discuss creating a short URL to use in your document, contact the communications team.

 Pasting URLs from Microsoft Edge browser